 The regulations eliminating the indefinite forwarding of mail to boxholders appeared as a proposed revision in October 1977 but were not finalized until August 1980.
-This final regulation did not fully affect operations until November 1981 which gave the public more than a year to make the adjustments necessary to comply with the new regulations.
+The final regulations did not fully affect operations until November 1981 which gave the public more than a year to make the adjustments necessary to comply with the new regulations.